 What is silk fabric?

-Silk is renowned for its lustrous appearance, fine quality, beautiful drape and soft handle.
+Silk is renowned for its lustrous appearance, fine quality, beautiful drape, and soft handle.
+A lesser-known quality of silk is that it is extremely strong.
 It is a highly-priced fabric, mainly due to the time-consuming and delicate process involved to turn the thread into a yarn.

 How is it manufactured?

-The commercial process of making silk fabric is complex and labour intensive.
+The commercial process of making silk fabric is complex and labor-intensive.

 Silk’s textile origins date back to 6000 BC China.
 Silk is made from a continuous filament fiber spun by silkworms.
 Silkworms lay their eggs on special paper and eat only fresh mulberry leaves; hence their name.
 The freshly hatched larvae will eat 50,000 times their initial weight during this period.

 35 days after hatching from their eggs, the silkworm is 10,000 times heavier than when it first hatched and is ready to begin the process of spinning its cocoon which takes about 3-8 days to make.